Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 OpenMP **is turned off by default** which is the opposite of earlier version of the CCE compilers.
 It is turned on using the `-homp` or `-fopenmp` flag.

-The CCE Fortran compiler allow to control the level of optimization of OpenMP directives with the `-hthreadN` (`N = 0...3`).
+The CCE Fortran compiler allows to control the level of optimization of OpenMP directives with the `-hthreadN` (`N = 0...3`).
 A value `N = 0` being off and `N = 3` specifying the most aggressive optimization. **The default value is `N = 2`**.